DizNicolasAmor/interviews-practice/RUST.md

 ### 25. How Rust's memory layout and alignment works and how it affects performance and portability?

+Memory layout and alignment rules define how data is organized in memory and affect performance and portability.

+- Memory is typically aligned to the largest primitive component, with padding as needed.
+- Proper alignment can improve performance by enabling the CPU to load and store data in larger chunks.
+- Rust's ownership model can enable aggressive optimizations, such as eliminating unnecessary memory copies.
+- The `#[repr(C)]` attribute can ensure compatibility with `C`.
+- Rust's rules balance performance, portability, type safety, and memory safety.

 ### 26. How to use Rust's FFI capabilities to interact with foreign languages?

 ### 27. How Rust's macros can be used to generate code and improve code readability and maintainability?